codeWithUali/dairy_farm/README.md

 # Dairy Farm Management App

-A simple, mobile-friendly Laravel app for managing a milk dairy farm with buffaloes.
-Built with Laravel, Livewire, and Bootstrap 5 for fast, easy data entry by non-technical users.
+A simple, mobile-friendly Laravel application for managing a milk dairy farm with buffaloes.
+This app is designed for fast, easy data entry by non-technical users, using a 4-digit user code for login.
+Built with Laravel, Livewire, and Bootstrap 5.

 ## Features
-- **4-digit User Login:** Quick login with a 4-digit user code (no password).
+- **4-digit User Login:** Quick login with a 4-digit user code (no password required).
-- **Record Milk Production:** Enter animal ID, record milk quantity with a plus/minus counter.
+- **Record Milk Production:** Enter animal ID, record milk quantity with a plus/minus counter, and save.
-- **Record Animal Medication:** Enter animal ID, select medicine type (enum), add optional comments.
+- **Record Animal Medication:** Enter animal ID, select medicine type (enum: fever, allergy, vaccine, birth issue, bacteria, virus), add optional comments, and save.
-- **History Views:** See milk and medicine history, sorted by date, with user and animal info.
+- **History Views:** View milk and medicine history, sorted by date, with user and animal info.
 - **Mobile-First UI:** Large buttons, simple forms, and easy navigation for use on phones.
 - **Session-based Logout:** Secure, one-tap logout from any main screen.